LaunchPadLab/opex-public/gists/npm-package-guidelines.md

 # NPM Package guidelines

-Here are some guidelines for creating and contributing to NPM packages!
+Here are some guidelines for creating and contributing to NPM packages.

 *Note: This is a living document and subject to change as best practices evolve.*